 - Increased risk of having violence directed towards them

 The false shell of unhealthy narcissism is as constraining to live inside as an 18th century corset and as painful to live with as a tyrant or drunk (as many unhealthy narcissists are).
-Still, most people with narcissistic tendencies protect this false image of themselves at all cost.
-Most feel far too vulnerable to let the pretense down and feel the trade off far better than facing their own shame.
+Still, most people with narcissistic tendencies protect this false image of themselves at all costs.
+Most feel far too vulnerable to let the pretence down and feel the trade-off far better than facing their own shame.

-You are best not to hold a mirror to this person’s bad behavior or you might find yourself rejected or dealing with an open (or covert) assault.
+You are best not to hold a mirror to this person’s bad behaviour or you might find yourself rejected or dealing with an open (or covert) assault.

 What to do?